parts of the dataframe

 Fixing one issue and building up until the next problem arises is the best way to build code.

 In tidyverse (and R in general), one of the most common reasons to get errors is that the data are the wrong type.
-Here, the weights were characters but had to be numeric.
+Here, the flight hours were characters but had to be numeric.
+Often, numeric data will be converted to character data when transforming data, which is what pivot_longer() does.